CFM International CFM56: Overview

 Development work on the CFM56 began before CFMI was formally created.
 While work proceeded smoothly, the international arrangement led to unique working conditions.
 For example, both companies had assembly lines, some engines were assembled and tested in the U.S. and others in France.
 Engines assembled in France were subject to the initially strict export agreement, which meant that GE's core was built in the U.S., then shipped to the Snecma plant in France where it was placed in a locked room into which even the President of Snecma was not allowed.
 The Snecma components (the fore and aft sections of the engine) were brought into the room, GE employees mounted them to the core, and then the assembled engine was taken out to be finished.

-The first completed CFM56 engine first ran at GE in June 1974 with the second running in October 1974.
+The first completed CFM56 engine first ran at GE plant in Evendale on 20 June 1974 with the second running in October 1974.
 The second engine was then shipped to France and first ran there on 13 December 1974.
 These first engines were considered "production hardware" as opposed to test examples and were designated as the CFM56-2, the first variant of the CFM56.

 The engine flew for the first time in February 1977 when it replaced one of the four Pratt & Whitney JT8D engines on the McDonnell Douglas YC-15, an entrant in the Air Force's Advanced Medium STOL Transport (AMST) competition.
 Soon after, the second CFM56 was mounted on a Sud Aviation Caravelle at the Snecma flight test center in France.
 This engine had a slightly different configuration with a long bypass duct and mixed exhaust flow, rather than a short bypass duct with unmixed exhaust flow.
 It was the first to include a "Thrust Management System".